Choose the safest used car

-Safety ratings are provided for nearly 300 models based on vehicle records from more than 8 million police-reported road crashes.
+Safety ratings are provided for nearly 300 models based on vehicle records from nearly 9 million vehicles involved in police-reported road crashes.
 The vehicle’s size and weight, design, and safety features, such as airbags and types of seatbelts, are all taken into account.

 Choose the highest star ratings

 Watch our crash test videos to see how choosing a three-star rated 2009 Holden Cruze over a one-star rated 2007 Mitsubishi Lancer could save your life in a crash.

 Even though both these used cars cost less than $10,000, the damage to the vehicles when crashed into each other at 60 km/h is vastly different.

 The three-star rated silver Holden Cruze has only minor damage to the dashboard, while the cabin area around the driver is still intact.

 If you were driving the one-star rated red Mitsubishi Lancer, it’s likely you would have been seriously injured or killed.
 The dashboard has been severely damaged, and combined with the steering wheel would have severely crushed the driver’s lower body and legs.

 The Australasian New Car Assessment Program (ANCAP) is a leading independent vehicle safety advocate.